Great Lakes Research Center Dedication Thursday

 Plus, the view from its second floor is so spectacular couples are already booking the space for wedding receptions.

 It’s the Great Lakes Research Center, or GLRC.
 The public is invited to the dedication ceremony for Michigan Technological University’s newest building, set for 2 p.m., Thursday, Aug.
-2. The speakers will be Michigan Tech President Glenn Mroz; Stephen Hicks, chair of the Board of Control; and Guy Meadows, director of Great Lakes initiatives at the GLRC.
+2. The speakers will be Michigan Tech President Glenn Mroz; Stephen Hicks, chair of the Board of Trustees; and Guy Meadows, director of Great Lakes initiatives at the GLRC.

 Refreshments will be served, and tours will be held following the dedication.